learn-co-students/count-elements-london-web-111918/README.md

 ## Objectives

 Count the elements in an Array by returning a hash whose keys are the elements and values the number of times they occur.
+Your goal is to create a [histogram](http://en.wikipedia.org/wiki/Histogram).

 ## Example